1064yanzu/deep_research_pro/README.md

 - 💬 Fullstack application with a React frontend and LangGraph backend.
 - 🧠 Powered by a LangGraph agent for advanced research and conversational AI.
 - 🔍 Dynamic search query generation using your choice of LLM (Gemini or OpenAI).
-- 🌐 Integrated web research via Google Search or DuckDuckGo.
+- 🌐 Integrated web research via Google Search or DuckDuckGo (selectable in the UI).
 - 🤔 Reflective reasoning to identify knowledge gaps and refine searches.
+- 🈶 Improved multilingual support—answers are returned in the same language as the question (including Chinese).
 - 📄 Generates answers with citations from gathered sources.
 - 🔄 Hot-reloading for both frontend and backend development during development.